 Often, however, questions of interpretation that may be of importance to local governments, and their auditors, do not sustain judicial review.
 In such cases, Section 16.01(3), F.S., authorizes the Attorney General, upon written request, to "give an official opinion and legal advice in writing on any question of law relating to the official duties of the requesting officer." (e.s.)
 The specified requesting officer may be, among others, an officer of a county, municipality, other local government or political subdivision of the State.
-Attorney General Opinions may either be "formal" opinions that are circulated generally and are compiled and published, or "informal' or "letter" opinions that are not circulated generally and which are not compiled or published but are generally public records.
-While an Attorney General Opinion is not legally binding, it is persuasive in the absence of a determination by the courts.
+Attorney General Opinions may either be "formal" opinions that are circulated generally and are compiled and published, or "informal" or "letter" opinions that are not circulated general Opinion is not legally binding, it is persuasive in the absence of a determination by the courts.
 Attorney General Opinions can be found on the Attorney General's Web site at www.myfloridalegal.com/opinions.